 Culture Change and Complete Dining Services - We strive to make each resident feel as though they are in their own home while at Warrenton Manor.
 Our staff honors resident choices and preferences by getting to know each resident and what their likes and dislikes are.
 We establish a fundamental relationship with each individual person to ensure that the needs and wants of that person are met.
 Our home has begun a culture change journey by respecting the choices that our residents make.
 For example, each resident has the opportunity to make their own daily schedule by choosing what time they will eat, when they bathe, what time to wake up each morning and what activities they want to do during the day.
 Our facility also has a complete dining service in which the resident can select what they want to eat each day.
 We offer a variety of nutritious meals and snacks that residents can choose from based on their individual preferences.

-As of February 11th, 2017, the pantry will be open the 2nd and 4th Saturdays of the month, from 9AM to 1PM.
+The pantry serves people in the Wright City zip code (63390) and those living in the Wright City School District boundaries.
+The pantry is open the 2nd and 4th Saturdays of the month, from 9:00 am until noon.
 Emergency services are by appointment.
 Please understand, our volunteers are just that - volunteers.
 They will coordinate with you a mutually agreeable time and day for services.
-You can email us through the GET HELP page, or contact any church or Wright City City Hall, to get information on scheduling an appointment
+You can message us through our Facebook page, or call the Church of the Nazarene office at 636-745-3821.

 On occasional Saturdays, we receive perishable fruits, vegetables, dairy and pre-packaged foods.
 On normal pantry days, much of this will be distributed to families coming to the pantry that day, however, additional food may arrive after pantry close.
 If you would like an opportunity to receive some of this food, please let us know when we first meet you.
 In special cases, this food can be delivered within Wright City.
 You are also welcome to stop by and pick up these items, or check in with us to see what may have become available.